Papua New Guinea Food Guide

 Saksak (Sago)

-Sago palm starch is a staple carbohydrate source, often prepared as a porridge or dumpling-like dish.
-It provides a substantial base for meals and is a significant part of the local diet.
+Sago palm starch is a staple carbohydrate, usually cooked into porridge or dumplings.
+It's a filling base for a meal and a regular fixture in the local diet.

 Kumu (Greens)